Machine Intelligence Research Institute

-The Machine Intelligence Research Institute (MIRI), formerly the Singularity Institute for Artificial Intelligence (SIAI), is a non-profit research institute focused since 2005 on identifying and managing potential existential risks from artificial general intelligence.
+The Machine Intelligence Research Institute (MIRI), formerly the Singularity Institute for Artificial Intelligence (SIAI), is a non-profit research institute focused on identifying and managing potential existential risks from artificial intelligence.
 MIRI's work has focused on a friendly AI approach to system design and on predicting the rate of technology development.
+Since 2023, it has prioritized policy and public communication while continuing research.